NextChai/LotBot/README.rst

 Want to contribute?
 Great!
 Join the `discord <https://discord.gg/7HBjc8uDPj>`_, as well as read the [contributing guide](CONTRIBUTING/howto.md).

-# The Purpose
-LotBot's purpose is to be community driven Discord bot.
-Anyone that can write good code can PR and have code added into the bot.

 discord.py
 ----------
 LotBot is running off of `discord.py <https://github.com/Rapptz/discord.py>`_ and is written in Python.